garethfoote/gfoote/collections/_writing/Designing a file browsing component.md

 ## Accessibility

 There are some concerns about the efficacy of the Tree View pattern from an accessibility standpoint.
 This has been discussed on the X-Gov Slack.
-We took this concept forward despite these concerns because we currently have a tiny user base of approximately 15-20 users who we engage with directly during the user of the interface.
+We took this concept forward despite these concerns because we currently have a tiny user base of approximately 15-20 users who we engage with before they use of the product.

 This gives us a lot of opportunity to review the use of the Tree View in user and accessibility testing.
 The component was part of a [DAC](https://digitalaccessibilitycentre.org/) accessibility audit, which recognised that it was a custom component and therefore an accessibility risk.
 They also acknowledged the esoteric nature of the tasks required in the interface.